 The couples therapists at PARC have decades of experience and can aid you in finding out what is blocking your communication, opening the channels for true connection, and make your relationship a source of strength, love, and comfort.

 We offer couples therapy sessions for premarital couples, unmarried couples, and married couples as well as group therapy with other couples.
 We also offer marriage counseling.

-For advice, tips and insight into forming stronger, happier and more rewarding relationships, explore The Couple Shrink Blog.
+For advice, tips and insight into forming stronger, happier and more rewarding relationships, explore The PARC Blog.

 RELATIONSHIP TIPS FOR COUPLES: